-How will the points system work?
+How does the points system work?

 - 2 point threshold for annual submissions